 2. Pack lots of snacks.

-The stops for baby may not coincide with the stops you’d like to take for food breaks.
+The stops for the baby may not coincide with the stops you’d like to take for food breaks.
 While emergency bathroom stops for parents are obvious, do not stop for food if the baby doesn’t need anything.
 You’ll want to take advantage of a sleeping/content baby and get your driving in.
 We packed peanut butter and jelly sandwiches, hummus and carrots, nuts, fruit, and some sweets to keep us going.
-I was in the back with the baby, cooler and snack bag, and would pass my husband a snack when he wanted one.
+I was in the back with the baby, cooler, and snack bag, and would pass my husband a snack when he wanted one.

 3. Be cautious about driving through the night.

 It may be tempting to drive through the night, assuming the baby will just sleep the whole time.
-You figure while one parent drives, the other sleeps, while baby sleeps the whole time.
+You figure while one parent drives, the other sleeps, while the baby sleeps the whole time.
 This is the best-case scenario.
 And you may think that since your baby falls asleep as soon as she is put into her car seat, she’ll surely stay put for a long car ride.
 However, that doesn’t mean she’ll sleep for a long road trip.
 Imagine having to stay up all night, driving, with a screaming baby.
-Also remember if any sort of emergency should arise, it’s easier during the day to find places open to stop.
-We knew there was 90 miles of road with absolutely nowhere to stop at night, so this made our decision easy.
+Also, remember if any sort of emergency should arise, it’s easier during the day to find places open to stop.
+We knew there were 90 miles of road with absolutely nowhere to stop at night, so this made our decision easy.
 We didn’t want to risk something happening at 3 a.m. along those 90 miles.

 4. Be prepared.

 Have the diaper bag well stocked and organized, so diaper changes are a breeze.
-Have a designated spot in the car to lay out the changing pad.
+Have a designated spot in the car to layout the changing pad.
 Make sure your phones are fully charged and you have a charger in the car, so in case of emergency, you don’t get stranded anywhere.
 Pack several changes of clothes for parents and baby.
-The last thing you want to do is have anyone sitting in the car with dried spit up festering in the air.
+The last thing you want to do is have anyone sitting in the car with dried spit-up festering in the air.
 Pack a lot of wipes for said instances.
 If you are breastfeeding, pack formula or bring some of your frozen stock.
 The cramped space of a car may prove too tough of an environment for your baby to nurse, and you’ll need to bottle feed.
-Bring whatever it is you use to breastfeed and have it in the backseat with you- whether that is a boppy, brest friend, a certain blanket, bring it.
+Bring whatever it is you use to breastfeed and have it in the backseat with you- whether that is a Boppy, Brest Friend, a certain blanket, bring it.
 Pack a bag of toys that you can grab and entertain the baby with.